Skip to main content

 Headmaster

 Since 2010, David Faber, MA Oxon; first school post but as an Old Summerfieldian, former parent and governor, he already knew the ropes.
 First time around, Mr Faber went from here to Eton, Oxford (Balliol) and into the Conservative party (the same route as grandfather Harold Macmillan PM); served as an MP from 1992 until 2001.
-Principle hobbies are cricket (practically a prerequisite here), golf, real tennis, Chelsea Football Club.
+Principal hobbies are cricket (practically a prerequisite here), golf, real tennis, Chelsea Football Club.
 A governor at Harrow.
 About to become a trustee of the MCC.
 Loves history so much (world wars, in particular) that he’s written two books on it.

 Parents think he’s brilliant for a host of reasons: ‘champions the boys’; ‘swoon-worthy’; ‘professional, but not slick’; ‘very visible, very available’.
 He’s ‘the guru’, we hear, when it comes to senior schools: ‘makes a big effort to recognise what will suit each family’, giving ‘very direct feedback’ on the options.
 ‘It’s reassuring, especially if you don’t know the system.’
 ‘Mine actually enjoyed the ISEB process,’ says one disbelieving mum.
 ‘Without David Faber behind him, I’m not sure he would’ve made it through,’ says another.